rebeccadavidsson/programmeren-2/problems/hangman/hangman.md

 Let's test our game logic.
 We should be able to start a new game, and repeatedly guess letters.
 This is a perfect opportunity to use the `__str__` method, which gives us basics stats about the game --- which we use to verify its state.

-Again, test your game interactively by running `python` and then `import hangman`, and entering the following commands, or a variation thereof:
+Again, test your game interactively by running `python` and then `from hangman import *`, and entering the following commands, or a variation thereof:

 	game = Hangman(8, 6)
 	game.guess("e")